Shopify/hydrogen/CONTRIBUTING.md

 Hydrogen is a monorepo built with [Turborepo](https://turbo.build/) and consists of the following workspaces:

-- `templates`: Full working implementations of a Hydrogen storefront, such as the [`demo-store`](https://hydrogen.shop) template
-- `packages/hydrogen`: The hooks, components, and utilities provided by Hydrogen
+- `packages/hydrogen`: Opinionated [Remix](https://remix.run) components, hooks, and utilities provided by Hydrogen
+- `packages/hydrogen-react`: Platform-agnostic components, hooks, and utilities.
+This package is used by Hydrogen and published on its own for use by other React-based frameworks.
+- `packages/create-hydrogen`: Package scripts to create new Hydrogen apps from the command line.
-- `packages/remix-oxygen`: A [Remix](https://remix.run) runtime adapter for [Oxygen](https://shopify.dev/custom-storefronts/oxygen)
+- `packages/remix-oxygen`: A [Remix](https://remix.run) runtime adapter for [Oxygen](https://shopify.dev/custom-storefronts/oxygen), Shopify’s serverless hosting platform.
 - `packages/cli`: A plugin for the [Shopify CLI](https://github.com/Shopify/cli) to provide specific commands for working on Hydrogen storefronts
+- `templates`: Full working implementations of Hydrogen storefronts.
+Used for scaffolding new starter Hydrogen apps, testing, and feature development.

 Running `npm run dev` at the root of the monorepo is the most common way to develop in Hydrogen.
 With this task running, each package will be rebuilt when files change and you can preview the results in the `templates/demo-store` template at (http://localhost:3000)[http://localhost:3000].